-- Human rights complaints, if also a customer complaint or part of a customer complaint, will be managed in accordance with this procedure - Privacy complaints, if also a customer complaint, will be managed under the Information Privacy Complaints Management Policy and Procedure.
+- Human rights complaints, if also a customer complaint or part of a customer complaint, will be managed in accordance with this procedure - Privacy complaints, if also a customer complaint, will be managed in accordance with this procedure and have additional considerations under the Information Privacy Complaints Management Policy and Procedure.

-Personal information in complaints is managed according to the Information Privacy Act 2009:
+Personal information in complaints is managed according to the Information Privacy Act 2009 and Queensland Privacy Principles:

 Collection: It is optional for complainants to provide personal information.
-Complaints can be made anonymously.
+Complaints can be made anonymously and pseudonymously.
 If a complainant requests a response, they will be asked for their contact details.
 Storage and access: Complaints are captured in a recordkeeping system, with appropriate security classifications and access controls.

 Use and disclosure: Personal information is only used to provide an update and response to a complainant about their complaint.